 I personally fear for those who reduce Christ’s expiatory death upon the cross, presenting it as nothing more than an example of cruciform love for us to emulate.
 The Holy Spirit prophesied concerning this through Peter when he said:

 “But there were also false prophets among the people, even as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Lord who BOUGHT them, and bring on themselves swift destruction.”
 (2Peter 2:1)

 For us to say that God simply permitted wicked men to kill Him so we can know His cruciform love is tantamount to denying the Lord “who bought us” and gave His life “a ransom for all.”
-While it is true that the cross is by far the greatest demonstration of the Love of God, it is such, not simply because He absorbed “the collective sin of humanity” into Himself, saying “Father forgive them,” but rather that He gave His life a ransom for sin because without the shedding of blood there can be no remission of sin.
+While it is true that the cross is by far the greatest demonstration of the Love of God, it is such, not simply because He absorbed “the collective sin of humanity” into Himself, saying “Father forgive them,” but rather because He gave His life a ransom for sin, since without the shedding of blood there can be no remission of sin.

 A Denial of the Validity of the Old Testament Sacrificial System is a Denial of our Lord who bought us